Stationary measure for the open KPZ equation: Key ideas in proving Theorem

-\item {\em There exists an attractive coupling between versions of open ASEP with different boundary rates.} This coupling (see Section \ref{sec_coupling}) tells us that the finite $N$ version of the coupling in Theorem \ref{thm_main} \eqref{it:coupling} holds.
-We then bound the increments of the height function by random walk increments using the $u+v=0$ result above and deduce similar H\"older bounds.
-The attractive coupling that we provide is proved by use of a multi-species version of open ASEP.
-A simpler particle/hole duality for open ASEP implies the prelimiting version of Theorem \ref{thm_main} \eqref{it:duality}.

-\item {\em The open ASEP converges to the open KPZ equation under suitable weak asymmetry and triple point scaling.} This result is basically contained in \cite{CS,Parekh} (see Section \ref{sec_wasep_result}) though to apply it to the open ASEP height function stationary measure, we need to verify H\"older bounds on the exponential of $\hscale_{u,v}(X)$.
-These can be deduced from the coupling and random walk bounds in increments discussed above.
-Thus, we show that the open ASEP height function process started from the stationary measure is tight as a space time process and any subsequential limit will be a Hopf-Cole solution to the open KPZ equation.
-This implies Theorem \ref{thm_main} \eqref{it:tightness}---that subsequential limits of the open ASEP stationary measure are stationary measures for the open KPZ equation. \end{itemize}
+The open ASEP height function process converges to the open KPZ equation height function process under suitable weak asymmetry and triple point scaling.
+This result is basically contained in \cite{CS,Parekh} (see Section \ref{sec_intro_WASEP}).
+To apply it to the open ASEP height function stationary measure, we need to verify H\"older bounds on the exponential of $\hscale_{u,v}(X)$.
+These can be deduced from the following considerations.
+When $u+v=0$, the open ASEP stationary measure is product Bernoulli.
+This implies tightness of the height function $\hscale_{u,-u}$ and H\"older bounds for it, and yields Theorem \ref{thm_main} \eqref{it:brownian}.
+To move to general $u,v$ we use the fact that here exists an attractive coupling between versions of open ASEP with different boundary rates (a finite $N$ version of Theorem \ref{thm_main} \eqref{it:coupling}).
+This coupling implies that the increments of the stationary height function are bounded above and below by random walk increments (by appealing to the $u+v=0$ result).
+This yields H\"older bounds for all $u$ and $v$.